James Kopp & Associates

 We make contra reeds in both traditional and innovative styles, and we have probably made more reeds for early bassoons than any other commercial reed maker in the world.
 Our insights are now available to clients.
 The present-day player of a historical instrument can obtain excellent results in either of two ways: (1) with modern-style reeds of appropriate dimensions, or (2) with short-scrape designs based on examples from historical sources.
 Either approach can be adapted to work with baroque-, classical-, or romantic-era bassoons, or with bass dulcian (curtal).
 Consultations on particular topics or lessons on basic techniques are available.

-James B. Kopp has performed with The New Jersey Symphony, Riverside Symphony, New York Collegium, and Smithsonian Chamber Orchestra.
+James B. Kopp has performed with The New Jersey Symphony, Smithsonian Chamber Orchestra, American Classical Orchestra,and The Sebastians.
 His modern reeds have been used in the New York Philharmonic and Metropolitan Opera orchestras, among many others.
-His reeds for early bassoon are used in period-instrument orchestras throughout North America, Europe, and Australia.
-He is the author of a continuing series of articles on reeds and reed making in The Double Reed, the quarterly publication of the International Double Reed Society.
-His articles on the history of the bassoon are cited in The New Grove Dictionary of Music and Musicians and Die Musik in Geschichte und Gegenwart.
-He earned a Ph.D. in music history and theory from the University of Pennsylvania, and studied bassoon with Carl Nitchie (Atlanta Symphony Orchestra), Jesse Read (University of British Columbia), and Dennis Godburn (Orchestra of St. Luke’s; Orpheus).
-He also studied contrabassoon with Thomas Sefcovic (Orchestra of Saint Luke’s).
+His reeds for early bassoon are used in period-instrument orchestras throughout North America, Europe, Australia, and Japan.
+He is the author of numerous articles on reeds and reed making in The Grove Dictionary of Musical Instruments and The Double Reed.
+(An expanded collection of these articles will appear in book form in the near future.)
+He is also the author of The Bassoon, a history of the instrument published by Yale University Press.
+He earned a Ph.D. in music history and theory from the University of Pennsylvania, and studied bassoon with Carl Nitchie, Jesse Read, Dennis Godburn, and Chuck Holdeman.
+He also studied contrabassoon with Thomas Sefcovic.

 Contact information and Fees

-Lessons and consultations ordinarily take place in the firm’s studio in Hoboken, New Jersey, which is a 15-minute commute from Port Authority Bus Terminal in midtown Manhattan.
+Lessons and consultations ordinarily take place in the firm’s studio in Portland Oregon.
 Master classes are typically hosted by a music school or conservatory.
 Fees for lessons and consultations are currently $80 per hour.
-For scheduling, contact James Kopp by telephone at 201.656.0107 (office hours are Monday-Friday, 10 – 6 Eastern time).
+For scheduling, contact James Kopp by telephone at 201.656.0107 (office hours are Monday-Friday, 10 – 6 Pacific time).